ChibiOS/ChibiOS/testex/STM32/STM32F3xx/SPI-L3GD20/readme.txt

 ** TARGET **

-The demo runs on an STM32F3 Discovery board.
+The demo runs on an ST STM32F3-Discovery board.

 ** The Demo **

-The demo uses the ChibiOS Shell in order to test L3GD20 APIs.
-Shell is used on the SDU1 BaseSequentialStream.
+The demo prints L3GD20 data on the SD1 BaseSequentialStream.

 ** Build Procedure **

-The demo has been tested by using the free Codesourcery GCC-based toolchain and YAGARTO.
+The demo has been tested using the free Codesourcery GCC-based toolchain and YAGARTO.
 Just modify the TRGT line in the makefile in order to use different GCC ports.